- Application Process and Required Documents

 - Have been diagnosed with cancer or be a sibling or a child of a cancer survivor.

-Students will be enrolled through FDA’s Summer Volunteer Student Program.
-These are unpaid volunteer positions.
-District of Columbia Public Schools students will be compensated through the DCPS Career Initiatives Summer Internship Program.
+Students will be enrolled through FDA’s Summer Volunteer Student Program, an unpaid position.
+District of Columbia Public Schools students have the opportunity for compensation through the DCPS Career Initiatives Summer Internship Program.

 - Transportation for field trips (bus or van)